hkbakke/bash-insulter/README.md

     # Method 2 - I don't care, insult me!
     sudo wget -O /etc/bash.command-not-found https://raw.githubusercontent.com/hkbakke/bash-insulter/master/src/bash.command-not-found

-Then source the file automatically for new logins by adding the following to `/etc/bash.bashrc`:
+Then source the file automatically for new logins by adding the following to `/etc/bash.bashrc` or any of the other locations where you can configure your shell automatically during login (zsh have different config files):
 ```
 if [ -f /etc/bash.command-not-found ]; then
     . /etc/bash.command-not-found